osmanperviz/FeatureFlags/README.md

     $ gem install featureToggle

 ## Usage
- Run "flags_toggle_config" command will generate under AppRoot/config//initializers/Flags.rb file.All configuration will be placed in this file.You may also specify a Rails environment to use a new feature all enviroments, but not production:
+ Run "rake flags_toggle_config" command will generate under AppRoot/config/initializers/Flags.rb file.All configuration will be placed in this file.You may also specify a Rails environment to use a new feature (eg.  in all environments, but not in production):

  * This will generate file like this: